lammps/lammps/doc/src/neb.rst

 the atom as the starting point and the read-in position as the final point.
 The distance between them is calculated, and the new position is assigned to be a fraction of the distance.
-E.g. if there are 10 replicas, the 2nd replica will assign a position that is 10% of the distance along a line between the starting and final point, and the 9th replica will assign a position that is 90% of the distance along the line.
+E.g. if there are 10 replicas, the second replica will assign a position that is 10% of the distance along a line between the starting and final point, and the 9th replica will assign a position that is 90% of the distance along the line.
 Note that for this procedure to produce consistent